 Best Places to Stay for Your Weekend in Portland, Maine

-Also, to save even more money, check out Airbnb!
+Also, to save even more money, check out VRBO!

 Best Budget Hotel for Portland, Maine: Black Elephant Hostel

 I know you just read hostel, but hear me out.
-Many hostels, this place included, have private rooms and are perfect for a couple traveling together.
+Many hostels, this place included, have private rooms and are perfect for a couple traveling together for a weekend in Portland, Maine.
 So don’t think you’ll automatically be put into a room with 6 random people that you don’t know.
 While that may be fun for single travelers, for couples it doesn’t exactly scream romance.
 But this hostel is one of the best hostels I’ve ever stayed in.
 It’s pretty new, and the common areas are relaxing and adorable, there is free tea and coffee, and it is quiet at night.
 It’s also in a fantastic location for foodies!

 Cost: $65-145 per night.